 - Deed in Lieu of Foreclosure – This is like a foreclosure, except you give the deed to your property to the mortgage lender instead of waiting for the lender to take your home in a foreclosure lawsuit.
 Also, you will lose your home much quicker than a foreclosure.

 If you chose any of the three options I mentioned above, and the mortgage lender insists on you paying the deficiency, then you and your spouse have to decide how to handle the remaining debt from your home.
 Essentially, you have two options.

 - First, you can agree on how to split the debt between you and your spouse, or one of you may agree to pay it all.

 - Second, you can both agree that neither of you will be responsible for the deficiency.
 This second option has some risk.
 Specifically, the bank may ask a civil court judge (not a family judge) to order that your property be seized by a local sheriff sold at an auction.
 However, if you and your spouse are “judgment proof” because you have no assets, then you may not be concerned with a civil judgment.
 However, a civil judgment lasts for 10 years during which, at any time, the mortgage lender may come after your assets.
 Note that in South Carolina, the court can’t garnish your wages to satisfy a civil judgment.
 For a detailed explanation of how and what assets can be seized and sold in South Carolina, CLICK HERE.

 Divorce Lawyers in Charleston, South Carolina

 If you’re going through a divorce and you’re drowning in mortgage debt, then you need an experienced family court attorney to help you.
-At Futeral & Nelson, our family lawyer have over 30 years of combined experience in finding creative solutions to problems with marital debts.
-We’re skilled negotiators and veterans of the court room if negotiations fail.
+At Futeral & Nelson, our family lawyers have over 35 years of combined experience in finding creative solutions to problems with marital debts.
+We’re skilled negotiators and veterans of the courtroom if negotiations fail.